VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmnse-network-security/coursework/coursework-2.markdown

 |---------|---------------|-------|-------|-------|-------|-----------
 | allow   | {some hosts}  | *     | *     | 25    |       | ...
 | allow   | *             | 25    | *     | *     | ACK   | ...

+This allows some external mail servers to send SMTP mail to the internal network.
+It allows SMTP connections outbound.

 ### 6. Consider the following packet filter firewall rule set for an imaginary network of IP addresses that range from 192.168.1.0 to 192.168.1.254.
 Describe the effect of each rule.